sulianoar/PCCI/README.md

 # Parallel Computer Communication Interface

 > Note:
-> - As this PoC has no security to authenticate requests, you should not leave it available on the Internet.
+> - Since this PoC has no security to authenticate requests, you should not leave it available on the Internet.
 > - I designed it for my own use with my raspberry pi cluster.
 It work well but i cannot be responsible for any problem with it.
 >
 > **Use and modify it at your own risk.**